JayasriG/GraduateTrainingProgram2018/agile/problemset00/solutions.md

 8)What is the role of the Product Owner?
  They are focused on understanding business and market requirements, then prioritize the work that they want to be get it done from the team.

-9)What are the different roles in Scrum
+9)What are the different roles in Scrum?
  Product Owner-They are focused on understanding business and market requirements, then prioritize the work that they want to be get it done from the team.
  Scrum Master-Facilitates communication between Product owner and team members,conducts scrum meetings,helps in removing the blockers
  Scrum Team -Usually 5 to 7 members have differing skill sets.

-10)What are the responsibilities of a Scrum Master Facilitates communication between Product owner and team members,conducts scrum meetings,help in removing the blockers
+10)What are the responsibilities of a Scrum Master?
+ Facilitates communication between Product owner and team members,conducts scrum meetings,help in removing the blockers

 11)What are different ceremonies and their importance in Scrum?